reyaw/python_projects/README.md

-# projects
+# Smaller Projects
-An overview of my coding projects!
+This is where I store small-sized projects that do not need their own repositories.